ChenYangyao/ChenYangyao/README.md

 ### Hi there, this is Yangyao Chen (陈洋遥) 👋

+- :book: I am a researcher [@School of Astronomy and Space Science](https://astronomy.nju.edu.cn/) of Nanjing University (2025-).

-- :book: I am a postdoc @the Department of Astronomy of University of Science and Technology of China.
+- :book: I am a former postdoc @University of Science and Technology of China (2022-2025), and a former student in Tsinghua University (2017-2022) and Wuhan University (2013-2017).

-- :shit: I am working on models of galaxy formation (empirical/semi-analytical/hydro) and statistical interpretation of observations.
+- :shit: I am working on theories of galaxy formation and statistical interpretation of observations.

 - :ghost: Projects that I am working on
+  - [dwarf_assembly_bias](https://github.com/ChenYangyao/dwarf_assembly_bias): assembly bias observed in dwarf galaxies and its implication for dark-matter self-interaction.
   - [TwoPhaseGalaxyModel](https://github.com/ChenYangyao/two-phase-galaxy-model): a two-phase scenario of galaxy formation and its semi-analytic implementation.
   - [ELUCID](https://www.elucid-project.com/): cosmological field reconstruction.
-  - [dwarf_assembly_bias](https://github.com/ChenYangyao/dwarf_assembly_bias): assembly bias observed in dwarf galaxies and its implication for dark-matter self-interaction.

 - Tools for astronomy
   - [HIPP](https://github.com/ChenYangyao/hipp): A modern C++ toolkit for high-performance computation.